alphagov/paas-team-manual/source/team/rotating_credentials.html.md

 To rotate credentials and certificates:

 1. Pause the `create-bosh-concourse` pipeline, and make sure it is not running.
 1. Run the `check-certificates` job to see if any certificates need rotation.
 It will fail if any certificates have expired.
-If the task succeeds because no certificates have expired and you need to force it to fail because you are testing in a dev environment, add a `-min-remaining-days 400` flag into the `check-certificates.rb` call in the `check-certificates` Concourse task.
+If the task succeeds because no certificates have expired and you need to force it to fail because you are testing in a dev environment, add a `--min-remaining-days 400` flag into the `check-certificates.rb` call in the `check-certificates` and `drop-bosh-leaf-certs-for-rotation` Concourse tasks.
 1. Run the relevant rotation Concourse job (`drop-bosh-credentials-for-rotation` and/or `drop-bosh-leaf-certs-for-rotation`).
 1. Unpause the `create-bosh-concourse` pipeline.
 1. Trigger the `create-bosh-concourse` pipeline and allow it to run all the way through.